 Writer-director Heather Young discusses Murmur, her feature film debut, making the transition from shorts to features, working with animals and non-actors, and developing the film’s formal aesthetic.
+We also interviewed Heather Young about her short film Milk here.
+Listen to us discuss Murmur on the podcast here.

 Halifax-based filmmaker Heather Young first came to our attention in 2017 with her remarkable short Milk, which was part observational animal documentary and part low-key drama: the story of a woman on a dairy farm, who spends her days milking and tending to cows, who discovers she herself is pregnant.
 The film was particularly sensitive to the relationship between humans, animals, and technology, as well as the sounds of animals and technology.